FIELD AUDIT · SHUFFLE/MINES

 • Cross-brand standard cluster math on mines: Stake mines at 99 percent, Yeet mines at 99 percent, Winna mines at 99 percent, Gamdom mines at 99 percent.
 Shuffle in the same cluster is highly consistent at 99 percent.

-• Outliers in the audit set: Duel mines at verified 99.9 percent (audit-set leader); Rollbit Mines at 99.5 percent; BetFury mines at 99.28 percent; Fairspin TFS at 97 percent.
+• Outliers in operator coverage: Duel mines at verified 100 percent (within allowance) (coverage leader); Rollbit Mines at 99.5 percent; BetFury mines at 99.28 percent; Fairspin TFS at 97 percent.
 Shuffle is most plausibly with the 99 percent cluster.

 • What this gap does NOT change: the HMAC-SHA256 fairness primitive is verified; the SHFL rakeback overlay is verified; the sub-1-minute payout is verified.
 RTP figure precision is the open item.